craigers521/blog/_posts/2025-02-12-bazzite-scheduled-jobs.md

 So problem one with bazzite is there is no cron, and its a real pain trying to layer in things to the system that arent containerized.
 We do however have systemd, and systemd timers are a really cool mechanism that gives you even more flexibility than cron ever did.
 This isn't meant to be a systemd timers tutorial though so do some research on that topic.

-The next problem is that we end with some permissions issues trying to place services in /etc/systemd but during this journey I also learned there is a per-user instance systemd, which is really nice for dealing with these kind of permissions schisms between root and your user.
+The next problem is that we end up with some permissions issues trying to place services in /etc/systemd, since those services need to be owned by root... but my scripts and app processes are owned by my user.
+During this journey I also learned there is a per-user instance of systemd, which is really nice for dealing with these kind of permissions schisms between root and your user.

 The final problem I ran into was some strange behavior with the flatpak for firefox.
 If I ran a `pkill firefox` or a `killall firefox` from terminal, it worked every time.
 If I tried to wrap this in a script it would never work.
 So I needed to go after the flatpak directly.